The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 To express interest, please complete the Founding Member Form.

-The verifiability gap in the AI economy
+The Verifiability Gap in the AI economy

 Agentic AI is technically ready to scale.
 What is missing is the evidentiary infrastructure with Proof-of-Control.
-AI security companies are already building technologies that make agent actions independently provable — without relying on checklists or operators.
+AI security companies are already building technologies that make agent actions independently verifiable without relying on checklists or operators.
 But what is missing is the shared industry standard that defines the security property precisely enough for enterprises to procure, regulators to mandate, and insurers to price.

 Without it, procurement stalls, pilots remain pilots, and capital defaults to Agentic AI systems that are insecure.
 As Christian Catalini's Simple Economics of AGI argues, as AI drives the cost of execution toward zero, the bottleneck shifts from capability to verified control.
 Proof-of-Control is that missing standard.